rob-mosher/form-toolbox-app/README.md

     UUID id PK "Primary Key"
     BOOLEAN isDeleted "For soft-delete"
     STRING name
-    JSONB schemaJSON "Contains the custom schema that each Template utilizes, adhered to by each Form" }
+    INTEGER schemaFieldCount "Count of fields in schemaJSON, automatically maintained" JSONB schemaJSON "Contains the custom schema that each Template utilizes, adhered to by each Form" }